pozzo-research-group/papers/autophasemap/README.md

 	- This folder contains the guidelines to access and rerproduce the plots (Figure 7).
 	- Python scripts to reproduce the results on a cluster computer are provided in `/expts/OMIECS/run_WSCP_p123_NOpH.py` and the respective slurm batch script in `/expts/slurm_blends.sh`

 All the notebooks and python scripts are annotated with comments to describe the nature of computation and usage.
+Fell free to open an issue if any of the files do not work as expected or any content is unclear.